Omicron-IoT-Solutions/Kontrolog/Kontrolog Mini/README.md

 ---

-## ⚙️ How to upload the firmware to Kontrolog Max?:
+## ⚙️ How to upload the firmware to Kontrolog Mini?:

-The [Kontrolog Max firmware](https://github.com/Omicron-IoT-Solutions/Kontrolog/tree/No-Code/Kontrolog%20Max/Firmware) is the default factory software that comes pre-installed on your device.
+The [Kontrolog Mini firmware](https://github.com/Omicron-IoT-Solutions/Kontrolog/tree/No-Code/Kontrolog%20Mini/Firmware) is the default factory software that comes pre-installed on your device.
 However, you can reinstall or update it manually if needed.

 ### Steps: